dualfade/dynomutt/README.md

 - Dynomutt uses asyncio websockets.
 - Dynomutt uses bottle as middleware routing and a asyncronous gevent listener.
 - Two dedicated injection endpoints, one dynamic and one paramterized.
+- All HTTP verbs supported, main focus is WebSocket CRUD injection.
 - More to come.

 ## License